cvjena/JeFaPaTo/paper/paper.md

 Moreover, this simple classification approach does not factor in high temporal resolution video data, which is essential for a thorough analysis of the blinking process as most blinks are shorter than 100 ms.
 We developed `JeFaPaTo` to go beyond the simple eye state classification and offer a method to extract complete blinking intervals for detailed analysis.
 We aim to provide a custom tool that is easy for medical experts, abstracting the complexity of the underlying computer vision algorithms and high-temporal processing and enabling them to analyze blinking behavior without requiring programming skills.
+An existing approach [@kwonHighspeedCameraCharacterization2013] for high temporal videos uses only every frame 5 ms and requires manual measuring of the upper and lower eyelid margins.
+Other methods require additional sensors such as electromyography (EMG) or magnetic search coils to measure the eyelid movement [@vanderwerfBlinkRecoveryPatients2007;@vanderwerfEyelidMovementsBehavioral2003].
+Such sensors necessitate additional human resources and are unsuitable for routine clinical analysis.
+`JeFaPaTo` is a novel approach that combines the advantages of high temporal resolution video data [@kwonHighspeedCameraCharacterization2013] and computer vision algorithms [@soukupovaRealTimeEyeBlink2016] to analyze the blinking behavior.

+## Overview of JeFaPaTo

 `JeFaPaTo` is a Python-based [@python] program to support medical and psychological experts in analyzing blinking and facial features for high temporal resolution video data.
 The tool is split into two main parts: An extendable programming interface and a graphical user interface (GUI) entirely written in Python.